executablebooks/mdformat/docs/users/plugins.md

 # Plugins

 Mdformat offers an extensible plugin system for both code fence content formatting and Markdown parser extensions (like GFM tables).
+This document explains how to use plugins.
+If you want to create a new plugin, refer to the [contributing](../developers/contributing.md) docs.

 ## Code formatter plugins